Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.md

 ## Overview

 Displays system-wide Docker information including container counts (running, paused, stopped), image count, storage and logging driver, Docker version, available CPUs, and total memory.
-Also monitors the Docker daemon for warnings or errors.
+Alerts when the daemon reports a warning about itself or its host, and when the daemon answers with an error at all.
+Individual warnings can be filtered out with --ignore (e.g. the "No swap limit support" message on hosts where the kernel does not expose swap accounting).
 For Podman, use the podman-info check instead.
 Requires root or sudo.

 **Data Collection:**

-* Executes `docker info` and parses the text output for container counts, image count, storage driver, logging driver, registry, Docker version, CPUs, and total memory
+* Executes `docker info --format '{{json .}}'` and reads container counts, image count, storage driver, logging driver, Docker version, CPUs and total memory from the answer
-* Monitors `docker info` stderr output for warning and error messages from the Docker daemon
+* Reads the warnings and errors the daemon states about itself in the same answer, so nothing depends on how the command formats its output for a terminal

 ## Fact Sheet